Nikon D5200 vs Canon 5D Mark IV

 Body comparison: Nikon D5200 vs Canon 5D Mark IV

 An illustration of the physical size and weight of the Nikon D5200 and the Canon 5D Mark IV is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the D5200 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 5D Mark IV is notably larger (39 percent) than the Nikon D5200.
 Moreover, the 5D Mark IV is substantially heavier (60 percent) than the D5200.
 It is noteworthy in this context that the 5D Mark IV is splash and dust-proof, while the D5200 does not feature any corresponding weather-sealing.